nicholasliwag/DVD_Dataset_D326/README.md

 Since the report analyzes the rental amount for each month, it should be updated monthly to remain relevant.

-B. Functions
+B. Functions:

 Check project.sql

-C. Creating Tables
+C. Creating Tables:

 Check project.sql

-D. SQL Query
+D. SQL Query:

 Check project.sql

-E. Triggers
+E. Triggers:

 Check project.sql

-F. Stored Procedures
+F. Stored Procedures:

 Check project.sql

 F1.
-Job Scheduling Tool
+Job Scheduling Tool:

 Since this job-scheduling tool supports PostgreSQL, pgAgent would be the best option for automating the stored procedure.
 This tool can also be managed by PgAdmin4.